-A RSU is an Award entitling the recipient to acquire Shares, at such purchase price (which may be zero) as determined by the Board, or receive a Cash Equivalent, subject to such restrictions and conditions as the Board may determine at the time of grant.
+A RSU is an Award entitling the recipient to acquire Shares, at such purchase price (which price may not be less than the deemed Market Value) as determined by the Board, or receive a Cash Equivalent, subject to such restrictions and conditions as the Board may determine at the time of grant.
 Conditions may be based on continuing employment (or other service relationship) and/or achievement of pre-established performance goals and objectives.